Excel AVERAGEIFS Function

 - Criteria2: In the above mentioned Criteria Range 2 for which value we need to consider the average.

-Note: Logical value TRUE or FALSE are considered as 1 and 0.
+Note: Logical value TRUE or FALSE is considered as 1 and 0.
 Even zero value is considered for average.

 In the above data, we need to take the average of the region “North” for the month “Mar”.
 So here we need to look at two criteria’s to take the average out.

-Since we need to take the average of Sales select “Sales” column for Average Range argument.
+- Since we need to take the average Sales select the “Sales” column for the Average Range argument.

-Next argument is Criteria Range 1 so select “Region” column as the reference.
+- The next argument is Criteria Range 1 so select the 9*“Region” column as the reference.

-For this criteria range we need the average of “East” region, so mention the Criteria 1 as “East”.
+- For this criteria range we need the average of the “East” region, so mention the Criteria 1 as “East”.

 So, average sales for the region “East” for the month “Mar” is 2067.67.

 We can also use operator symbols in the criteria part of the Excel AVERAGEIFS function.
-For an example look at the below data.
+For example, look at the below data.

 Here we got the average sales as 3770.21.
 So from this, we can conclude that average sales are more in the first time period i.e. 27-Apr-2019 to 26-May-2019.

-Like this, we can use Excel AVERAGEIFS function to take the average of numbers based on multiple criteria.
+Like this, we can use this function to take the average of numbers based on multiple criteria.

 This has been a guide to AVERAGEIFS Function in Excel.
 Here we discuss how to calculate the average of numbers based on multiple criteria along with examples and downloadable templates.
 You can learn more about excel functions from the following articles –